omerguzelelectronicguy/CustomRISC-V_LLVM_Backend/README.md

 First Step is to build LLVM infrastructure for target CPU in the host computer.
-The source code can be downloaded from here: https://github.com/llvm/llvm-project Released version for the host cmoputer can be downloaded, if it is available.
+The source code can be downloaded from here: https://github.com/llvm/llvm-project or released version for the host cmoputer can be downloaded, if it is available.
 If you download the source code, you should build.
 No need, if you downloaded release.

 ## How to build?